|

 unconscious trust they have known like a good friend all their lives.
 They

-sin out of pride, knowing
+sin out of the pride of

-that its sin, but, in the moment at least, it tastes good.
-And then,
+getting revenge, knowing that it’s sin, but, in the moment at least, it

-in their own fear, they create excuses to tell
+tastes good.
+And then, in their own fear, they

-themselves that they really had no choice because they are such weak persons.
+create excuses to tell themselves that they really had no choice because they

-And its all a cunning unconscious
+are such weak persons.
+Yet it’s all a cunning unconscious

 fraud to avoid the

-responsibility of true
+responsibility of real love.

 It takes hard work to be a real